NI-Measurement-Plug-Ins/audio-adc-labview/docs/help.md

 After adding measurement service into the Instrument Studio as explained above,

 1. Open TestStand 2023 Q3 or higher version.
-Open new sequence file or saved sequence file.
+Open a new sequence file and save the file.

    ![alt text](images/teststand-open-seq.png)